canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-use-spark-client-from-python.md

-## Manage Service Accounts using the Python API
+## Manage service accounts using the Python API

 The `spark-client` snap relies on the [`spark8t` toolkit](https://github.com/canonical/spark-k8s-toolkit-py). `spark8t` provides both a CLI and a programmatic interface to enhanced Spark client functionalities.